ryoheiyasuda/FLIMage_public/README.md

 * Compiled and packaged installer can be found in https://github.com/ryoheiyasuda/FLIMage_Installer

+* This code is for academic use only.
+For commercial use, please contact Max Planck Florida Institute (Ryohei.yasuda@mpfi.org).

-* This is open as it is, but for support, please contact Florida Lifetime Imaging LLC (http://www.lifetime-imaging.com/).
+* For support, please contact Florida Lifetime Imaging LLC (http://www.lifetime-imaging.com/).

 * The solution file is made in Visual Studio 17 (free "Community" version should build this).